htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 with jobs.

-HTCondor does not directly enforce slot shared resource allocations, and jobs are free to over subscribe to shared resources.
+HTCondor does not directly enforce slot shared resource allocations, and jobs are free to oversubscribe to shared resources.
 Consider an example where two slots are each defined with 50% of available RAM.
 The resultant ClassAd for each slot will advertise one half the available RAM.
 Users may submit jobs with RAM requirements that match these slots.